GraceK04/novalearn-group2-thirdyear-semVI/README.md

+This is a Third Year Sem VI Section(A)Project of a Learning Managment System from University of Information Technology.

+Contributors:
+Khin Myat Noe
+Thin Su Htet
+Myat Thwel Tun
+Linn Thant
+Kaung Myat Kyaw

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.